digitalocean/kubecon-2022-doks-workshop/03-sealed-secrets.md

     curl "https://raw.githubusercontent.com/digitalocean/Kubernetes-Starter-Kit-Developers/main/08-kubernetes-sealed-secrets/assets/manifests/sealed-secrets-values-v${SEALED_SECRETS_CHART_VERSION}.yaml" > "sealed-secrets-values-v${SEALED_SECRETS_CHART_VERSION}.yaml"
     ```

-4. Now, create the `Sealed Secrets` HelmRelease manifest for `Flux CD`. `Kubeseal` CLI expects by default to find the controller in the `kube-system` namespace and to be named `sealed-secrets-controller`, hence we override the release name via the `--release-name` and `--target-namespace` flags.
+### Step 3 - Create the `Sealed Secrets` HelmRelease manifest for `Flux CD`.

+`Kubeseal` CLI expects by default to find the controller in the `kube-system` namespace and to be named `sealed-secrets-controller`, hence we override the release name via the `--release-name` and `--target-namespace` flags.
 This is not mandatory, but `kube-system` is usually accessible only to power users (administrators):

     ```shell
     SEALED_SECRETS_CHART_VERSION="2.1.6"